 There’s no need to stick to the center aisle as the only way to enter your ceremony.
 Easily create two, equal aisles by using the outside of the chairs as aisles.
 In this scenario, you and your partner enter at the same time and meet at the center, in front of your officiant.
 If you or your partner are escorted, that person would leave at that point, Nathan said.
 Another option, according to Nathan, is to enter from the sides of the ceremony space, with your wedding attendants marching in behind you, everyone meeting at the front in their designated places.

 Walk in Together

 Seriously simplify your same-sex wedding procession by walking down the aisle together.
 Depending on the size of the ceremony space, you might have your escorts walk down the aisle with both of you, or simply share an escort between the two of you.
 This person might be your child or the person who introduced the two of you.

 As with every aspect of planning your same-sex wedding, it’s your adventure and the details are up to you.
-Just be sure to think through this step, and discuss with your officiant before.
+Just be sure to think through this step, and discuss it with your officiant before.